blackary/neat-starter/src/about.md

 ## Family Worship Guide

-Family worship doesn't have to be complicated. one father* put it this way:
+Family worship doesn't have to be complicated.
+One father* put it this way:

 The back of my shampoo bottle says, “Lather, rinse, repeat.”
 Simple enough that even I can do it.
 Though family worship may be a bit more complicated than sham-pooing hair, it ought not to be rated with “home dentistry” in the scale of difficulty.